-- Talk to your gynecologist about ways to keep your ovaries safe from chemotherapy and/or radiation.
+- Talk to your gynecologist about ways to try to keep your ovaries safe from chemotherapy and/or radiation.

 If I’m planning to receive chemotherapy or radiation therapy, is there anything that I can do to increase my chances of being able to get pregnant in the future?

 Freezing of ovarian tissue: Some fertility centers are able to freeze ovarian tissue.
+This requires surgery to remove an ovary.
 Talk to your doctor to see if this is a possible option for you.

-Freezing eggs: This requires two weeks of medication injections and then a procedure to remove eggs from your ovaries and then freeze them.
+Freezing eggs: This requires at least two weeks of medication injections, a procedure to remove eggs from your ovaries, and then freezing the eggs.
 The medical term for this is “oocyte” (egg) “cryopreservation” (freezing) of a human egg.

 GnRH agonists: This is a man-made hormone treatment that works by temporarily shutting off the ovaries, and which causes symptoms similar to menopause.
 This medicine is available in a nasal spray or injection.
 GnRH agonists work by stopping the eggs in the ovaries from being stimulated, and therefore also lowers the estrogen levels.
 Most women will not have periods while taking this therapy, however, some side effects of treatment may include hot flashes, irregular vaginal bleeding, depression, headaches and/or insomnia.
 Usually a woman will start to ovulate again and get her period about 6 weeks after stopping this medicine.
 A few studies have shown that women who receive GnRH agonists while on chemotherapy have a better chance of preserving their ovarian function, but others show no effect.